Dancer, artist and entrepreneur Olivia Holland has a natter with Georgina Butler…

 Now in her forties, Daria continues to captivate audiences with her impeccable dancing.
 As well as being in great demand as a guest artist all over the world, this prima ballerina is also a talented photographer and highly respected director/teacher.

 It is with excitement, then, that I learn I will have the opportunity to talk to Daria ahead of English National Ballet’s return to Milton Keynes Theatre for the premiere of Le Corsaire.
 The chance to interview a classical ballerina of such fame appeals to both my undying love of all things ballet and my ambition to educate the people of Milton Keynes about the wonders of dance.
-We should be honoured that English National Ballet debuted The Sleeping Beauty with Tamara Rojo here last year and that they have chosen to premiere their latest work in the new city.
+We should be honoured that English National Ballet premiered The Sleeping Beauty with Tamara Rojo here last year and that Tamara has now chosen to premiere this latest work in the new city.

 Tamara Rojo tells Georgina Butler all about her new job, The Sleeping Beauty and what she loves to do when she isn’t dancing…